 Securing an early win is a superb way to put you at the forefront of everyone's mind, and it stands you in good stead for the future.
 This helps to improve your reputation with clients and colleagues and also demonstrates your abilities.

 It does not need to be a company-changing win.
-You're certainly not expected to achieve any massive new wins.
-However, it should be something positive such as completing a project well ahead of the deadline while still being superb quality.
+You're certainly not expected to achieve any massive new successes.
+However, it should be something positive such as completing a project well ahead of the deadline while still being superb.

 It's essential to write down every musing, idea, and question you have so you can refer back to it later on.
 You might have a great solution to a problem, but that solution is not possible just yet.
 Making notes now to materialise later will prevent that horrible feeling of knowing you had a solution, if only you had written it down, to begin with.